This page tells you how information about your health is used and kept safe. It includes information on

 Who can see your health records

 Medical records are confidential and are kept safely.
 They can only be seen by certain people who need to see them.

-Occasionally a researcher will get special permission to look at this information to try and find out more about certain medical conditions.
-This has been very important over the years in helping researchers find links between possible causes and particular illnesses, for example.
+Occasionally a researcher gets special permission to look at this information to try and find out more about certain medical conditions.

 As with all medical records, this information is confidential.
 But there are a few people who will need to know you are taking part in a trial.

 When you take part in a trial, you have a code number that will be on all the paperwork that relates to you, instead of your name.
-Your name will not appear in any reports of the results, and no one will be able to identify you from this information.
+Your name won't appear in any reports of the results, and no one will be able to identify you from this information.